mesagoh/gitpeek/README.md

-# Peek at GitHub
+# GitPeek: Peek at GitHub
 ![screenshot](smallss1.gif)
 A Vue.js project that allows users to enter a github username and take a quick look at their repositories.
+This project was developed on Google Chrome with the help of Chrome Inspection Tools and a Vue plugin.
+Font sizes are responsive to screen size.
 Resources used to complete this project:
 1) [Vue.js Documentation](https://vuejs.org/v2/guide/)
 2) [Axios vs. fetch()](https://blog.logrocket.com/axios-or-fetch-api/)
 3) [CSS Gradient Background Animation](https://codepen.io/P1N2O/pen/pyBNzX)